-- All Winter 2021 recruiting activities will be virtual in nature (including Career Fairs).
+- All Spring 2021 recruiting activities will be virtual in nature (including Career Fairs).

 - Campus housing will be available, at reduced capacity and with social distancing measures in places.

 - Many campus offices and services, including the campus Career Centers, will remain remote to limit the number of individuals on campus.

 Details and FAQ’s about Spring 2021:

 Will there be any on-campus recruiting activities?

-The campus Career Centers will not be hosting any on-campus recruiting activities during Winter 2021.
+The campus Career Centers will not be hosting any on-campus recruiting activities during Spring 2021.

 Will Spring follow a normal schedule?

 How can I recruit UW students if I can’t come on campus?

 Plenty of ways!
 Check out our webpage dedicated to virtual recruiting and opportunities.

 How can I maintain a relationship with UW if I can’t come to campus?

 We’re working to be sure that both recruiting AND branding opportunities exist for your team during the coming months!
 Relationships matter even MORE in the virtual environment.

 - Communicate – early and often.
 Keep candidates updated more often throughout their process; respond to student inquiries about hiring needs; be upfront and honest about what jobs are available (and aren’t) and how a student can stay in touch with your organization.